TheOnceAndFutureSmalltalker/deep_q_learning_navigation/README.md

-# Deep Q Learning Navigation
+# Deep Q-Learning Navigation

-These are the deliverables for Navigation for Udacity's Deep Reinforcement Nanodegree.
-The code in this project uses a neural network and Deep Q Learning to find Q value function for an agent trying to navigate a world of yellow and blue bananas.
-The goal is to pick up as many yellow bananas as possible while not picking up any blue bananas.
+The code in this project uses a neural network and Deep Q-Learning to estimate the q* function for an agent trying to navigate a world of yellow and blue bananas.
+The agent tries to pick up as many yellow bananas as possible while not picking up any blue bananas.
+Each yellow banana has a reward of 1 and each blue banana has a reward of -1.
+The agent can take actions move forward, move backward, turn left, and turn right.
+The current environment state is described by a vector of 37 values including things like location, velocity, etc.  The goal is for the agent to maximize his reward.
+More specifically, the goal for this project, is for 100 consecutive episodes to have an average reward of over 13.

 <br />
 <br />